kratos606/ar-model-viewer/README.md

 1. Open the application on your mobile device
 2. Grant camera permissions when prompted
-3. Click the "Activate AR" button
+3. Click the "AR View" button
 4. Point your camera at a flat surface
-5. Tap the screen to place the 3D model
+5. The model will automatically place itself
 6. Use gestures to:
    - Pinch to scale
    - Drag to rotate